SuzukiHonoka/spaceship/README.md

 This program is provided "as is," with no warranties or guarantees.
 It is available only to repository members, and sharing it with others is strictly prohibited.
 Users must adhere to the laws of their respective countries. **Any illegal use of this program is strictly prohibited.**

-## Acknowledgements

-We would like to extend our heartfelt thanks to JetBrains for their generous support through the Open Source Development License.
-Your tools have been instrumental in the development of this project, and we deeply appreciate your commitment to the open-source community.